jbee/jbee.github.io/lex/perf.md

 ## Use `long` as bitmask for printable ASCII
-A fast way to check if a byte symbol is one of a certain set of ASCII symbols is a bitmask.
 Printable ASCII range is 32-127.
-A `long` has 64 bits.
-To make this fit the upper-case trick from above is used to fold 96-127 on 64-95.
-32-95 is mapped onto 0-64.
+To make this fit `long`'s 64 bit the upper-case trick from above is used to fold 96-127 on 64-95.
+Finally 32-95 is mapped to 0-64.

 ```java
 private static long bit(byte b) {